 Entering notes and rests

 inputting music via the computer keyboard is both quick and easy.
-To enter a note or rest, simply choose a duration, then type its pitch name (A-G), or a 0 (zero).
+To enter a note or rest, simply choose a duration, then type the pitch name (A-G) for a note or a 0 (zero) for a rest.
 You can also input notation using a mouse, MIDI keyboard or MuseScore's own virtual piano keyboard (see below for details).

 MuseScore supports virtually unlimited undo, so you don't have to worry too much about making mistakes.
-Just click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z), any time the result of doing something is other than what you wanted.
+Just click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).

 The most common input method (and the one assumed on this page) is step-time in which notes and rests are entered one at a time.
 For other modes of entry see Alternative note input methods.